mhaskar/Octopus/README.md

 * Ubuntu (16.04)
 * Kali Linux (2019.2) (No need to install requirements.txt)

+Also you need to install mono to make sure that you can compile the C# source without problem.

+Octopus depends on mono-csc binary to compile the C# source and you can install it by the following command `apt install mono-devel` which has been tested on kali and ubuntu 16.04.

+> if you want to use Octopus without installing mono of course you can do that but you will not be able to use `generate_exe` command.

+Also please not that C# compling process depends on `System.Management.Automation.dll` Assembly with SHA1 hash a43ed886b68c6ee913da85df9ad2064f1d81c470

 If you have any troubles using Octopus, feel free to open an [issue](https://github.com/mhaskar/Octopus/issues) !

 # Installation